William A. Brodie: Freemasonry and the Statue of Liberty

 During his term as Grand Master of New York in 1884 he laid the foundation stone of the Statue of Liberty.
 When asked why the Freemasons would be asked to place the foundation stone he replied "No other organization has done more to promote liberty and to liberate men from the chains of ignorance and tyranny than Freemasonry."

 State University of New York

-William Brodie was also influential in having the Geneseo College established in Geneseo, Livingston County, New York, which is now known as S.U.N.Y. - State University of New York.
-The Brodie Fine Arts building, which was named after William Brodie was constructed on the S.U.N.Y. campus in 1967.
+William Brodie was also influential in having the Geneseo College established in Geneseo, Livingston County, New York, which is now known as SUNY Geneseo.
+The Brodie Fine Arts building, which was named after William Brodie was constructed on the campus in 1967.